After yesterdays power out I realized I need to store some TV shows on my iPad or iPhone so that I can watch shows even when power is out.

 My first idea was to just use the built-in Videos app on iOS and use iTunes to sync, but I quickly realized how many limitations (no AC3, poor subtitle support, poor metadata support, poor video codec support, etc) that has and generally you don't wanna use iTunes unless you really have to (which would've been fine as I'm probably storing these for a long time, they'll likely never get removed.)

 Then I got the free VLC app, and yes, quite a nice app.
 It supports most if not all video and audio formats, subtitles and everything.
-You can easily sync videos to it via Wifi or download from a server, but there were 3 things I didn't like about using VLC for iOS:
+You can easily sync videos to it via Wifi or download from a server, but there were 3 things I didn't like about using VLC for iOS: - Poor metadata support - No iPad PiP - Free app, and therefore has no incentive to stay around forever (it's already been removed once)

 And then I realized I'm dumb.
 Plex!
 It's so obvious!
 Plex is what I should be using.
 It will sync perfectly fine with my existing library, will make sure the video (no matter what codec) will play on my device, and will make it super simple for me to manage.